stefano-meschiari/dictr/README.md

                          default = 65000)
 ```

-You can turn any dictionary into a default dictionary by setting its `default` attribute:
+You can provide a default value for an existing dictionary by setting its `default` attribute:

 ``` r
 attr(salaries, 'default') <- 70000